julianasalafia/Algorithms/README.md

 their lengths and say if it is possible to form a triangle with these lines.
 Mathematically, for three segments to form a triangle, the length of each side must be less than the sum of the other two.

+## 03 - COMPOUND CONDITIONS

+**26)** Write an algorithm that reads two integers and compares them, showing on the screen one of the messages below:
+  - The first value is greater
+  - The second value is greater
+  - There is no greater value, they are equal

+**27)** Create a program that reads two grades of a student and calculates his/her average, showing a message at the end, according to the reached average:
+  - Average up to 4.9: FAILED
+  - Average between 5.0 and 6.9: RECOVERY
+  - Average 7.0 or higher: APPROVED

+**28)** Make a program that reads the width and length of a rectangular terrain, calculating and showing its area in m².
+The program should also show the classification of this land, according to the list below:
+  - Below 100m² = POPULAR LAND
+  - Between 100m² and 500m² = MASTER LAND
+  - Above 500m² = VIP LAND

+**29)** Develop a program that reads the name of an employee, his/her salary, how many years he/she has been working at the company, and show his/her new salary, adjusted according to the following table:
+  - Up to 3 years at the company: 3% increase
+  - Between 3 and 10 years: 12.5% increase
+  - 10 years or more: 20% increase

+**30)** ***[CHALLENGE]*** Redo algorithm 25, adding the feature of showing what type of triangle will be formed:
+  - EQUILATERAL: all sides equal
+  - ISOSCELES: two sides equal
+  - SCALENE: all sides different

+**31)** ***[CHALLENGE]*** Create a Rock-Paper-Scissors game

+**32)** ***[CHALLENGE]*** Create a game where the computer will draw a number between 1 and 5, and the player will try to guess the drawn value.

+**33)** Write a program to approve or deny a bank loan to buy a house.
+The program will ask for the house value, the buyer's salary, and in how many years he/she will pay.
+Calculate the monthly payment value, knowing that it cannot exceed 30% of the salary, otherwise the loan will be denied.

+**34)** The Body Mass Index (BMI) is a value calculated based on a person's height and weight.
+According to the BMI value, we can classify the individual within certain ranges.
+  - below 18.5: Underweight
+  - between 18.5 and 25: Ideal weight
+  - between 25 and 30: Overweight
+  - between 30 and 40: Obesity
+  - above 40: Morbid obesity
+*Note: The BMI is calculated by the expression weight/height² (weight divided by the square of the height)*

+**35)** A car rental company needs to charge for its services.
+The rental of a car costs R$90 per day for a popular car and R$150 per day for a luxury car.
+In addition, the customer pays for the distance traveled.
+Create a program that reads the type of rented car (popular or luxury), how many rental days, and how many kilometers were traveled.
+At the end, show the price to be paid according to the following table:
+  - Popular cars (R$90 rental per day)
+  - Up to 100km traveled: R$0.20 per km
+  - Over 100km traveled: R$0.10 per km
+  - Luxury cars (R$150 rental per